drazielong/SpiderStrider/README.md

 ### Visual Style
 We wanted the game to be a bit darker in tone and chose a topic that we find a bit scary (spiders!).
-Our game features all original hand drawn assets and animation as well as original menu music and sfx.
+Our game features all original hand drawn assets and animation as well as original music and sfx.

 Music during play uses a sample from freesound.org and falls under creative commons. https://freesound.org/people/Darsycho/sounds/505185/